 The facilities department partnered with an independent engineering firm, P2S, to conduct an analysis of HVAC systems in all campus and Education Center buildings, following ASHRAE recommendations.
-All required modifications and upgrades are scheduled for completion by the end of summer 2021.
-Progress of work is available in the COVID-19 Employee Communications Library on the COVID-19 website.
+All required modifications and upgrades were completed prior to the start of the Fall 2022 semester.